lyncode/choiceproperty/README.md

 	20 items

-Choice Property also allows unique sentences, so it's compatible with `String.format`.
+Plural Property also allows unique sentences, so it's compatible with `String.format`.
 For example:

 	String message = "No choice to make{0}";
-	String choiceResult = ChoiceProperty.choiceFormat(0, message, "!");
+	String choiceResult = PluralProperty.choiceFormat(0, message, "!");
 	String formatResult = String.format(message, "!");

 Both `choiceResult` and `formatResult` will be the same.